 After this a coworker, using the according private key will be able to log into the system as the user who runs this command.

-The Other Direction: Converting SSH2 keys to OpenSSH
+The Other Direction: Converting SSH2 keys to the OpenSSH Format

-The opposite — going from OpenSSH to SSH2 — is also possible, of course.
+The opposite — converting OpenSSH to SSH2 keys — is also possible, of course.
 Simply use the -e (for export) flag, instead of -i (for import).

 ssh-keygen -e -f openssh.pub > ssh2.pub

-Knowing your toolbelt can make your life as a sysadmin much easier.
+Knowing these kinds of essential Linux tools can make your life as a sysadmin much easier.
 Converting an SSH2 key to OpenSSH is something that you’ll find yourself doing on a fairly irregular basis, so it’s good to have the command written down somewhere.

 Consider starting a “useful_commands.txt” file, or just keep a link to this post in your bookmarks.

 I hope you enjoyed this little article!
-If you have any questions, don’t hesitate to comment.
+If you have any questions, please comment.
 For more information on dealing with SSH Keys you might want to take a look at the ssh-keygen manual page (type man ssh-keygen into your terminal).
-It’s certainly a good idea to read over a few of the options that this command provides.
+It’s a good idea to read over a few of the options that this command provides.